drocheam/optrace/docs/source/details/color.rst

 While the conversion of a spectral distribution to a color is well-defined, going backwards the conversion is not unique and simply reversible.
 Multiple spectral distributions can create the same color stimulus, an effect known as *metamerism*.
-In fact, there infinitely many distributions being perceived as the same color.
+In fact, there are infinitely many distributions being perceived as the same color.
 With so many possibilities to choose from, we can demand some requirements for our sRGB primaries:

 While the conversion from a spectral distribution to a color is a well-defined process,